dghuuloc/CS.Teach/Python/libraries/README.md

 SQLAlchemy (Python SQL Toolkit)
 ```

+## Setting Up a Virtual Environment
+Creating a virtual environment is a best practice when working with Python, especially for machine learning projects.
+It helps to manage dependencies and avoid conflicts between packages.
+We can create a virtual environment using Python's built-in `venv` module.

 ## Instaling Python Libraries for Machine Learning
 With Python installed and your virtual environment activated, you can now install the necessary libraries for machine learning.
 Common libraries include:
 * **Numpy:** For numerical computations.